Yuktha282000/covid19_Analysis/README.md

  ## Dataset Deatils :
     I have used three datasets in this analysis.
-    "covid_19_India.csv" and "covid_19_data" are downloaded from Kaggle "Indian States Population and Area.xlsx" is downloaded from udai.gov.in
+    "covid_19_India.csv" and "covid_19_data" are downloaded from Kaggle "Indian States Population and Area.xlsx" is downloaded from uidai.gov.in

  ### Internship-Company Dtails